Tom Benson Hall of Fame Stadium: Construction

 The stadium was built from 1937 to 1939 at an estimated cost of $500,000.
 The federal government paid for $400,000 in the form of WPA manpower, while a school board bond issue paid for the materials.
 The stadium originally seated 15,000 and was the largest high school stadium in the country at that time.

 On the grounds of the facility was a park, aptly named "Stadium Park".
-This park still exists, although it is now much more disconnected from the stadium, as part of it was used for the site of the Pro Football Hall of Fame, and the rest of the park is separated from Benson Stadium by Interstate 77.
+This park still exists, although it is now much more disconnected from the stadium, as part of it was used for the site of the Pro Football Hall of Fame, and the rest of the park is separated from Tom Benson Stadium by Interstate 77.

 History

 Tom Benson Hall of Fame Stadium seats 23,000 and has an NFL-caliber press box.

 Five Canton area high schools have played their football seasons on this field (McKinley Bulldogs, Lincoln Lions, Lehman Polar Bears, GlenOak Golden Eagles, and Canton Timken Trojans).
 Future Cleveland Browns great and Pro Football Hall of Famer Marion Motley, who along with fellow Hall of Famer Bill Willis broke the color barrier in modern professional football with the Cleveland Browns in 1946, scored the first touchdown in the stadium in 1938.
 Each summer, it hosts the annual Pro Football Hall of Fame Game, the first contest of the National Football League (NFL) exhibition season.

 Malone University also previously utilized the stadium as their home field for football until the program was discontinued after the 2018 season.

-It is presently the home field for the McKinley Senior High School and Walsh University.
-The Ohio High School Athletic Association football state championship games were split between Fawcett Stadium and nearby Paul Brown Tiger Stadium in Massillon between 1991–2014, and all football state championship games were played at the stadium in 2017 and 2018.
+It is presently the home field for the McKinley Senior High School.
+The Ohio High School Athletic Association football state championship games were split between Fawcett Stadium and nearby Paul Brown Tiger Stadium in Massillon between 1991 and 2014, and all football state championship games have been played at the stadium since 2017.

 In 1997, the stadium underwent a major renovation and a name change.
 Backed by the Canton community, $4.3 million worth of improvements were completed on the stadium.
 Some of the major improvements included state-of-the-art Astroturf with a player friendly rubber base, new locker room facilities, new scoreboard with graphics display screen, new lighting, new sound system, new electrical services, structural repairs, vinyl caps for all wooden seats, and a renovated press box.
 The newly renovated facility was also renamed to include the words Pro Football Hall of Fame Field.

 From 1997 to 2000, Benson Stadium was the home of the Victory Bowl, the NCCAA championship football game.
 In 2002, The Sporting News rated Benson Stadium the number one high school football venue in America.